trychlos/pwix-tabular/README.md

     The text to be displayed when requiring the user confirmation, as a HTML string.

-    Can be a function which will be called with the row object, and must return the text.

     Defaults to 'Deleting an object'.

 - `tabular.deleteConfirmationTitle`

     The title of the confirmation modal dialog.

-    Can be a function which will be called with the row object, and must return the title.

     Defaults to 'You are about to delete the "%s" object.
 Are you sure ?'.